 On the scheduled destruction date, a truck will come to either destroy the hard drives on site from your curbside or pick them up and take them for destruction at an off site facility.

-Choosing between the two depends on your needs – if you need to witness the shredding for extra security, then on site is the way to go.
-If you opt for off site, you can potentially cut costs since extra time (which equals money) isn’t needed to destroy the drives at your location.
+Additionally, it depends on your needs on which one is best for you.
+If you need to witness the shredding, onsite is the way to go.
+If you opt for offsite, you can potentially cut costs because the extra time I eliminated, and it no longer necessary to destroy the drives at your location.

 The hard drive destruction process is followed by recycling the materials left over from shredding drives.
 All recycling is done in accordance with EPA and state standards in order to safely dispose hazardous electronics waste.